Questions: Philosophy for Young People

 The Journal of the Philosophy Learning and Teaching Organization

 Wendy C. Turgeon, Editor

 Questions: Philosophy for Young People is a unique forum for the philosophical questions - and answers - of young people and their teachers.
 Each issue contains philosophical discussions, drawings, philosophical writing by students in an easy to read newsletter format.
 Questions also publishes advice and ideas for teachers and parents interested in facilitating philosophical discussions with young people.
-Past issues have explored human rights with students in elementary, middle, and high schools, and have included transcripts of K-12 discussions about human rights perspectives.
+Past issues have explored human rights with K-12 students, and included transcripts of discussions about human rights perspectives.

 Current Issue + Archive

 Questions is published in cooperation with the Philosophy Learning and Teaching Organization, the APA Committee on Pre-College Instruction in Philosophy, and the Center for Philosophy for Children.

 · ISSN 1541-4760 (print) · Print copies $25 · Call for availability ·